 Why PPI's seem to settle some babies

 What happens when a PPI or H2 Blocker is stopped?

-When a newborn is weaned off a PPI acid levels spike beyond natural levels, and the digestive system has to learn to digest food and process waste naturally again.
+When a newborn is weaned off a PPI or H2 Blocker acid levels spike beyond natural levels, and the digestive system has to learn to digest food and process waste naturally again.
 These transitions then cause heightened unsettledness and in some cases extreme discomfort.
-If parents reduce the amount without knowing this and without professional help, they understandably think that the drug is working to their baby’s benefit and unfortunately, may place baby back on the PPI.
+If parents reduce the amount without knowing this and without professional help, they understandably think that the drug is working to their baby’s benefit and unfortunately, may place baby back on the reflux medication.